widgetbakery/pixel_snap/README.md

         ),
     );

-    // To snap single value you can use final width = 10.pixelSnap(ps);
+    // To snap single value you can use: final width = 10.pixelSnap(ps);

-    // or directly
-    final width = ps(10);
+    // Or call the PixelSnap instance directly: final width = ps(10);
 ```